-As children get older, you can talk with them about going to the clinic and about what will happen while they're there.
+As children get older, you can talk with them about going to the hospital and about what will happen while they're there.
 It is important to let them express their feelings.

-Saying "I'll bet you're wondering what it's going to be like at the clinic, aren't you?" rather than, "How do you feel?" will encourage your child to talk.
+Saying "I'll bet you're wondering what it's going to be like at the hospital, aren't you?" rather than "How do you feel?" will encourage your child to talk.

-Let him be the doctor to a doll or stuffed toy.
-He can "operate" on it, give it "shots" or just apply a Band-Aid.
-He might express his feelings more clearly while he's playing than if you ask him directly.
+Let your child be the doctor to a doll or stuffed toy.
+They can "operate" on it, give it "shots" or just apply a Band-Aid.
+Your child might express their feelings more clearly while they’re playing than if you ask them directly.

-Reassure your child that you'll stay with him when you can and that other people will take care of him if you can't be with him.
+Reassure your child that you'll stay with them when you can and that other people will take care of them if you can't be there.

 Teenagers are able to understand more information about their illness and treatment.
 They may, however, be reluctant to ask questions about things they don't understand.
-Encourage your teenager to talk to his doctors and nurses about his condition.
+Encourage your teenager to talk to their doctors and nurses about their condition.

-Be sure he is included in discussions and decisions about his care so that he will feel independent and more in control.
-Your teen may be worried about his privacy.
-Reassure him that the hospital staff will treat him with respect.
+Be sure your child is included in discussions and decisions about their care so that they will feel independent and more in control.
+Your teen may be worried about their privacy, so reassure them that the hospital staff will treat them with respect.

-Even at this age, a familiar object, journal or favorite tape or CD can help your teen feel calmer at the clinic.
+Even at this age, a familiar object, journal or favorite tape or CD can help your teen feel calmer in the hospital.